plicease/plicease/README.md

  * [On Twitter](https://twitter.com/plicease)

 I practice kindness-oriented programming so if you are rude or abusive to other people in any of my projects you will be blocked.

+I also have an email address associated with my CPAN user id that you can probably figure out.
+Please use it only as a last resort if one of the other channels is not available as I am not very good at email.